emann615/Active-Directory-Lab/README.md

 4. Open the files you downloaded to install **VirtualBox** and the **VirtualBox Extension Pack**.

-<h3>Part 2: Download Windows 10 and Windows Server 2022 ISO Files</h3>
+### Part 2: Download Windows 10 and Windows Server 2022 ISO Files

 1. Download the **media creation tool** from the following link: https://www.microsoft.com/en-us/software-download/windows10